 Scott Lincoln, a hydrologist and cartographer for the National Weather Service, came to a similar conclusion in a report on the August 5th storm that, “the heaviest rainfall occurred over a roughly 3-hour period, and this accounted for at least 80 percent of the storm total.”
 Additionally, he estimated that the total rainfall was about 1.5 times the pumping capacity.

 At the city council meeting on August 8 after the storm, city officials noted 14 pumps were not operating during the event.
-Though this left the system at less than 100% capacity, Lincoln’s report found that flooding would have occurred regardless.
-“Even a significant reduction in pumping capacity would have had minimal impact on the resulting excess flow,” Lincoln noted.
+Though this left the system at less than 100% capacity, Lincoln’s report suggested that flooding may have occurred regardless.
+His findings show that rainfall rates during the August storm exceeded the city’s assumed pumping capacity.

 The impact of climate change

 So it’s not so much the pumps, rather it’s the storms themselves that have changed.
 Rising temperatures in the Gulf — 2017 was the first time daily surface temperatures in the Gulf of Mexico never dipped below 73°F — conspire to make rain storms more frequent and more intense.
 The warmer Gulf helped fuel both hurricane and storm flooding events in the Southeast with billion dollar price tags, among them Hurricane Harvey -the largest single rain event in the continental United States.

 According to the National Climate Assessment, the Southeast has seen a 27 percent increase in heavy precipitation events from 1958 to 2012.
 Climate models predict that the intensity of rainstorms will only increase as the years go by.